memento-ai/Memento/packages/types/README.md

 - Defines the `Memento` schema, which combines a metadata record with the linked `Mem` content record.
 - Provides argument schemas for creating different types of metadata records.
 - Utilizes Zod for runtime type checking and validation.
+- Includes schemas for function call metadata and mementos.

 ## Usage and Examples